JotJunior/BraspagApiPhpSdk/README.md

 The new name is ignored by git (see .gitignore).
 Fill in the values of your MerchandId and MerchandKey.

-## Exemples
+## Examples
-You can see examples of use in fales prefixed with "example_{operation}" inside Exemples folder.
+You can see examples of use in fales prefixed with "example_{operation}" inside Examples folder.